JoshOrndorff/recipes/text/runtime-printing.md

 Printing to the terminal from a Rust program is typically very simple using the `println!` macro.
-However, Substrate runtimes are compiled to both Web Assembly and a regular native binary, and do not have access to rust's standard library.
-That means we cannot use the regular `println!`.
+However, Substrate runtimes are compiled to both Web Assembly and a regular native binary, and do not have access to Rust's standard library.
+That means we cannot use the regular `println!` macro.
 I encourage you to modify the code to try using `println!` and confirm that it will not compile.
 Nonetheless, printing a message from the runtime is useful both for logging information, and also for debugging.